Whether you’ve been practicing for two years or two decades, you might be wondering where to go next in your OTA career.

 Don’t be thrown off by the namel; LSVT BIG is a movement-based treatment protocol for individuals with Parkinson’s Disease (as well as other neurological disorders).
 Certification programs put therapists through an “intensive whole body amplitude-based training protocol.”

-LSVT BIG is now offering an online certification course, but not all states approve the online certification.
+LSVT BIG certification is now offered through an online certification course, but not all states approve the online format.
 Please check here to verify your state’s approval status.

 For more information, visit the LSVT BIG info page.